adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # What can the AE token be used for? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

 AEON or AE are the access tokens to the æternity blockchain and act as a unit of account for the resources spent on æternity.
 AE are the energy (or “crypto-fuel”) used to power any application implemented on the platform.
-Every action (and even inaction) on the æternity platform costs something, even if only fractions of cents.
+Every action (and even inaction) on the æternity platform costs something, even if only a fraction of a cent.

 AE are the fuel for the new types of trustless apps that will be enabled.
 For more information regarding applications, consult the [æternity whitepaper](https://uploads.strikinglycdn.com/files/8a476e2a-e859-4e5b-8d37-a21c88b1cf93/aeternity-trustless-decentralized%20%2853%29.pdf), visit the [website](http://www.aeternity.com/) or continue reading this FAQ.

 # What are some of the more interesting applications that can be created on æternity? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

 Æternity enables a high transaction throughput.
-Broadly speaking, and contrary to traditional blockchains limitations, any type of application that requires high transactional speed will run smoothly on æternity.
+Broadly speaking, and contrary to traditional blockchain limitations, any type of application that requires high transactional speed will run smoothly on æternity.
 Here are some of those:

 * Nano and micro payments.
 * Smart-contracts using oracles to initiate millions of parallel transactions.
 * Side-chained blockchain networks that can communicate efficiently and securely.
 * Multiplayer video games where the rules are enforced by the blockchain.
-Poker, chess, Go, first person shooter games.
+Poker, chess, Go, and first person shooter games.
 * Investment opportunities for ventures that are specializing in predicting the price of food.
 * Contracts for powering crowdsales to finance public goods and create a sustainable economy.
 * Lie detectors to know when leaders or experts are hiding the truth.